Skip to Content

 Bottom Line

-the Beach LT is easy to use, super portable, more durable and long-lasting than inflatables (which we also tested)–not to mention innovative.
+the Beach LT is easy to use, super portable, more durable and long-lasting than some inflatables, stands up to testing against some of the nicer inflatables out there, plus it’s innovative.
 It functions beautifully on the water, is easy to set up and put back away, and frankly, it looks dang good doing it.

 The only downside, you WILL NOT be able to hit the water without half a dozen people asking you about your rad folding kayak.
 True story.
 But roll with it.
 Meet new people.
 Make some new friends.
 Be that cool individual that they go home and tell their dog about.